-This firm doesn’t offer investment management services to individuals.
+Alphadyne Asset Management doesn’t offer investment management or financial planning services to individuals.
 To find a financial advisor who does, use SmartAsset’s free financial advisor matching tool.

 Alphadyne Asset Management Background

-Alphadyne Asset Management was founded in 2005 by Philippe Khuong-Huu, chief investment officer, and Bart Broadman.
-The firm makes investments in developed and emerging market countries, and it focuses its investment strategies on several markets.
+Alphadyne Asset Management was founded in 2005 by Philippe Khuong-Huu, chief investment officer (CIO), and Bart Broadman.
+The firm makes investments in developed and emerging-market countries, and it focuses its investment strategies in several markets.
 These include foreign exchange, equity, global interest rate and commodity and credit markets.

 The firm also owns several companies that serve as sub-advisors.
-Its sub-advisors are Alphadyne Asset Management (UK) LLP, Alphadyne (UK) Holdings Limited, Alphadyne Asset Management Holdings Limited and Alphadyne Asset Management (Hong Kong) Limited.
+Its sub-advisors are Alphadyne Asset Management (UK) LLP, Alphadyne Asset Management Holdings Limited, Alphadyne (Singapore) Pte.
+Ltd. and Alphadyne Asset Management (Hong Kong) Limited.

 Alphadyne Asset Management Types of Clients and Minimum Account Sizes

 Alphadyne Asset works with investment consultants, asset managers, insurance companies, pension funds and sovereign wealth funds.
-Its clients also include investment vehicles, like private or mutual funds, which are intended for institutional investors.
+Its clients also include three hedge funds, which are intended for institutional investors.

-Its funds include the Alphadyne International Master Fund, Ltd.; Alphadyne Global Rates Master Fund, Ltd.; Alphadyne International (ERISA) Master Fund Ltd. and the Co-Map Alphadyne Segregated Portfolio.
+Its funds include the Alphadyne International Master Fund, Ltd.; Alphadyne Global Rates Master Fund, Ltd. and Alphadyne International (ERISA) Master Fund Ltd.

-The firm generally requires $1,000,000 as a minimum initial investment, but each fund’s offering memorandum contains the specific investment amount required.
+The firm generally requires $1 million as a minimum initial investment, but each fund’s offering memorandum contains the specific investment amounts required.